 One of my favorite places was the medieval mountaintop town of Sighnaghi, which overlooks the lovely vineyards of the Alazani Valley, and the soaring Caucasus beyond.
 It was here that I met soft-spoken American John Wurdeman.

 A fluent Georgian speaker, who sings in the local choir with his wife, Wurdeman told me: “The songs lured me here, and the feasts and relationships that developed at them.
-And the wine, and amazing history made me want to buy property.
-The ancient Georgian Orthodox church and its spiritual depth has made me never want to leave!”
+And the wine and amazing history made me want to buy the property.
+The ancient Georgian Orthodox church and its spiritual depth have made me never want to leave!”